JosephDrazen/The-Shoppies--Movie-awards-for-entrepreneurs/README.md

 ## About

-This repo contains my submission to the Shopify Coding Challenge.
+This repository contains my submission to the Shopify Coding Challenge.
 Using a modern framework like React, I achieved a minimalist movie database with an effortless customer experience.
+I decided to use Shopify Polaris to get familiar with the design system at Shopify and see what third-party app devs use to design apps for the Shopify ecosystem.

 #### Built With